 New York State Certification

 Teachers College has an array of programs that upon successful completion lead to an institutional recommendation for New York State Certification at the initial or professional level.
 Students enrolled in programs that lead to New York State Certification are responsible for becoming knowledgeable about New York State Certification requirements and regulations.
-NYSED (New York State Education Department) mandates teacher certification requirements that are needed for program completion and graduation.
+The New York State Education Department (NYSED) mandates teacher certification requirements that are needed for program completion and graduation.
 These requirements are listed below.

 General Core in Liberal Arts and Sciences.
 NYSED requires that all students seeking initial and professional certification complete coursework in Mathematics, Science, English, History, and Foreign Language.
 The number of credits that candidates must complete in these areas varies, depending on certificate title and grade level.
 For more information about these general core liberal arts and sciences requirements, please contact the Office of Teacher Education at 212.678.3502 or go to the Office of Teacher Education Website at www.tc.edu/ote.